 Since the creation of webinars/video has a high entry barrier for many people and they aren’t used in every industry yet, they can set you apart from your competition.
 Be inventive and think outside the box.
 Have you ever thought about holding a Healthy Eating Habits webinar for your health food store and selling products such as organic food?

 Now I am going to show you how you can create your own webinar even if you never shot a video beforehand.
-Once you learn how to create video, you can also use it to make your blog posts better, not to mention the entire new range of promotion that opens up placing videos on YouTube or uploading video pins onto Pinterest.
+Once you learn how to create video, you can also use it to make your blog posts better, not to mention the entire new range of promotion that opens up placing videos on YouTube or uploading Youtube video pins on Pinterest.

 Creating A Webinar

 If you are not yet comfortable posing and talking on video, you don’t need to.

 You can create slides using PowerPoint or LibreOffice and narrate your story.
 Writing the main thoughts on slide also helps to remind you what you are supposed to say.
 There are free slideshow templates that you download from the web.

 You have the choice to stream your webinar live, however, if you feel you are not up to this, you can also pre-record it.
 You can then either show the webinar recording or you can even record everything and then live stream it to YouTube or Facebook.
 This way you can decrease the pressure of live performance.

 I use OBS Studio (formerly Open Broadcaster Software) to record webinars.
 This is a free open source tool and makes it simple to capture your screen, your camera, a program window and it’s very easy to switch from one to the other.

 The OBS Studio Interface

 The main OBS Studio interface allows you to set up everything you need to start streaming or recording.
 At the bottom of the screen, you’ll see several control elements.